gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Generate Gradle wrapper files without touching your build script (i)

-In Gradle 1.7 all files necessary to run your build with the Gradle Wrapper can be generated without explicitly declaring a task of type `Wrapper` in your build scripts.
-By just running
+It is now possible to [Gradle Wrapper](userguide/gradle_wrapper.html) enable a project without having to create a `Wrapper` task in your build.
+That is, you do not need to edit a build script to enable the Wrapper.

+To Wrapper enable any project with Gradle 1.7, simply run:

     gradle wrapper

-The Gradle Wrapper files are generated pointing to the gradle version used to generate the wrapper files.
-To customize the wrapper task you can easily modify the task in your build script:
+The Wrapper files are installed and configured to use the Gradle version that was used when running the task.

+To customize the wrapper task you can modify the task in your build script:

-    wrapper{
+    wrapper {
-        gradleVersion = '1.6'
+        gradleVersion '1.6'
     }

-If you already defined a task of type `Wrapper` in your build script, this task will be used when running `gradle wrapper`; otherwise the implicit default task will be used.
+If there is already an explicitly defined task of type `Wrapper` in your build script, this task will be used when running `gradle wrapper`; otherwise the new implicit default task will be used.

 ### Generate a Gradle project from scratch (i)